The most expensive mistake in analytics costs zero to fix.

 Most organizations sit on mountains of data – and still make their biggest calls on gut feeling.
 Not because the data is bad.
 But because it doesn't connect to anything meaningful.
 And no – AI doesn't fix this.
 More data processed, more patterns surfaced, more reports generated.
 But garbage questions in, garbage insights out.
 Faster, sure.
 But faster garbage is still garbage.
 AI slop isn't just a content issue – it's an analytics issue too.

-Getting this right is like finding the needle in the haystack.
+Getting this right – asking the right questions, setting up the right measurement and not wasting time and ressources with irrelevant mediocre stuff – is like finding finally the needle in the haystack.
 You gotta be tough.
 You gotta be intentional.
-The organizations that pull ahead are the ones who learned to ask first and measure second.
-Who push into directions that are clearly identified and – this is the hard part – validated.
-Not assumed.
-Not hoped.
+The organizations that pull here ahead, are the ones who learned to ask first and then measure second.
+This way they push into directions that are clearly identified and – this typically is the hard part – but they achieve it – validated.
+That's – finally – the difference between having data and actually using it.

 Looking forward to reading from you.